A Creative Way Real Estate Professionals Are Able To Use A Junk Removal Company For A Smooth Closing

 With the rapid development of new technology, we are often left with outdated electronics that no longer work.
 These items cannot be sold or repurposed, and are often harmful to the environment if not disposed of properly.
 This is where electronic recycling comes in.

 In 2012, Illinois passed the Electronics Products Recycling and Reuse Act, mandating that all electronics (“e-waste”) must be disposed of in a proper manner.
 Improper disposal of electronics results in a $500 fine for businesses, a $25 fine for the first offense of a residential consumer, and a $50 fine for every subsequent offense.
-This act also states that no consumer can be charged a fee when they bring in their e-waste to a collection facility unless they use a curbside pickup service or home pickup service, for which a collection fee is permitted.

 The law was passed because household electronics often are made of materials such as lead, mercury, or polychlorobiphenyls (PCBs) that are harmful to the environment if they end up in landfills or are not recycled properly.
-This has lead to an electronic recycling frenzy known as “e-cycling.”
+This has lead to an electronics recycling frenzy known as “e-cycling.”

 All of the following items must be recycled or properly disposed of.
 They’re all banned from landfills in Illinois: